kapok-lang/kapok/doc/guide/data-types.md

 There are a few reasons to separate the syntax of literal list from general list:

 1. List in Erlang has the syntax of square brackets.
 And we would like to keep the syntax of data list type compactible with Erlang.
 2. Square brackets are used for literal vector type in Clojure.
 And vector is used often in Clojure code.
 For instance, the parameters are put inside a vector in a function definition.
-We need to support defining multiple clauses for a function name, it's samilar to define function with multiple arities in Clojure, so the spuare brackets are needed for the syntax.
+We need to support defining multiple clauses for a function name, it's samilar to define a function with multiple arities in Clojure, so the spuare brackets are needed for the syntax.
 3. Adding a new syntax for data list would help to clarity the code, although it would add complexity as well.

 So we combine the syntax of list in Erlang and the syntax of vector in Clojure, and add a literal list type to use this syntax.